Billingegroup/group_git_workflow/git_workflow.md

 # Step 1: Fork the repository you wish to contribute
 Forking means you keep the entire copy of certain github repository under your account.
 The advantages of forking are:
 1. it doesn't affect the original repository, i.e. what was working remains working.
-  2. now this repository is completely under your account, you can do whatever you want.
-`fork` can be done through github website:
+1. now this repository is completely under your account, you can do whatever you want. `fork` can be done through github website:

 ![alt text](https://github.com/chiahaoliu/group_git_workflow/blob/doc_gitworkflow/img/git_fork.png "")

 # Step 2: Clone the git repository to local machine
 1. Go to the repository you wish to work on(ideally under your fork).
-Click on the green **clone or download** button at the top-right corner.
+Click on the green **clone or download** button at the top-right corner:

 ![alt text](https://github.com/chiahaoliu/group_git_workflow/blob/doc_gitworkflow/img/git_clone.png "")

 1. The link shows here is the identity to this repository.
 You can then copy it and paste to your terminal and do:
 ```
-git clone <link you just copy>
+git clone <url just copied>
 ```
 Now you have your local copy of your remote repository!